 Data on hospitalisations presented in the online interactive visualisation and reported in the report were derived from the National Hospital Morbidity Database (NHMD) held by the Australian Institute of Health and Welfare (AIHW).
-Ethical approval to obtain the data, analyse them and present in this report was provided by the UNSW Human Research Ethics Committee.

 Scope of the data

 The National Hospital Morbidity Database (NHMD) is compiled from data supplied by the state and territory health authorities.
 It is a collection of electronic confidentialised summary records for hospital separations (that is, completed episodes of care) in public and private hospitals in Australia.
 Separations for which the care type was reported as 'newborn without qualified days', and records for 'posthumous organ procurement' and 'hospital boarders' have been excluded.
 It should be noted that state of hospitalisation equals the state of usual residence, and that cross-border separations were not provided.
 Hospitalisations in Western Australia with a contracted patient status of 'Inter-hospital contracted patient to private sector hospital', were also not provided to adjust for separations recorded on both sides of contractual care arrangements.